Kohberger trial scheduled to start in August 2025

 In the order Hippler filed Wednesday, he said each day of the trial will start at 8:30 a.m. and conclude at 3:30 p.m.
 The trial will run Mondays through Fridays, but some weeks may be shortened depending on other obligations of the court.

 Kohberger’s defense team filed motions to strike the death penalty in this case in early September.
-The deadline for the prosecution to respond is Thursday.
-A hearing on this matter will be held Nov.
+The deadline for the prosecution to respond is today.
+A hearing on the matter will be held Nov.
 7.

 Kohberger’s team must turn in all of its discovery by Jan.
 9.